Updated March 2026

 How to Get Published in Rolling Stone: A Guide for CEOs and Culture-Adjacent Executives

 Quick Answer: Rolling Stone is a niche but strategically valuable placement for CEOs and executives in consumer brands, media, entertainment, and technology with cultural impact.
-Their contributor program costs approximately $2,000/year.
 Every piece must connect to cultural conversation—not enterprise strategy.
-Pitches with exclusive insider access, narrative tension, and Rolling Stone's distinctive irreverent voice perform best.
-Executives working with Phantom IQ typically achieve first placement within 60–90 days of program start.
+Pitches with exclusive insider access, narrative tension, and Rolling Stone's distinctive irreverent voice tend to perform best.

 Rolling Stone is an iconic publication that has evolved significantly.
 While still known for music and culture, they now publish business and technology content—particularly where it intersects with cultural trends, entertainment business, and the social forces technology creates.
 For most enterprise tech executives, Rolling Stone is not the right target.
 For CEOs in consumer technology, media, entertainment, cannabis, or any sector where culture and commerce collide, it is a uniquely positioned credential that signals something entirely different from a Forbes or Wired byline.

 A Rolling Stone placement tells an audience that your perspective matters not just to business professionals but to the cultural conversation at large.
-In an AI search context where 40% of B2B buyers begin vendor research with AI tools (6sense, 2025), and AI systems draw on Rolling Stone's coverage when answering questions about technology's cultural impact, entertainment business, and the intersection of commerce and culture, a byline here creates authority signals in domains that pure business publications cannot reach.
-With 58.5% of searches ending zero-click (SparkToro, 2024), being the cited cultural authority in AI-generated answers to culture-business questions is its own kind of competitive advantage.
+In an AI search context where a large share of B2B buyers now rely on AI tools to synthesize their needs and validate a shortlist of vendors (6sense, 2025), and AI systems draw on Rolling Stone's coverage when answering questions about technology's cultural impact, entertainment business, and the intersection of commerce and culture, a byline here creates authority signals in domains that pure business publications cannot reach.
+With roughly 68% of US Google searches now ending without a click (SparkToro, 2026), being the cited cultural authority in AI-generated answers to culture-business questions is its own kind of competitive advantage.

 Step-by-Step Process